azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 # Azure Search Configuration
 Azure Search is a powerful search as a service capability available as PaaS within Azure.
-For our needs the set up was fairly simple, an Azure Search instance (or account) was created on the Free tier using the Azure Portal.
+For this integration the set up was fairly simple, an Azure Search instance (i.e. account) was created on the Free tier using the Azure Portal.
+This was a one time task so was not automated.

 As the Azure Portal experience for managing Azure Search is extremely basic & limited, [the REST API](https://docs.microsoft.com/en-us/rest/api/searchservice/) was used to setup and configure the service.
 [Postman](https://www.getpostman.com/) was used to provide a nice interface to work with the API.